Encryption-friendly/Encryption-friendly_LLM_Architecture/ciphertext/README.md

 export HELLM_KEY_PATH=./key
 ```

+## Description of each executable file

+1. `/examples/backward-bert-multi.cpp` is an implementation code for fine-tuning.

+2. `/examples/bert-test.cpp` is an implementation code for evaluation.

 ## How to Set Required Parameters for Fine-Tuning

+Fine-tuning works in `/examples/backward-bert-multi.cpp`

 1. Set the weight directory (`weight_pth`).
 Specify the directory containing the model weights.